codebar/tutorials/html/lesson3/tutorial.md

 a:active
 ```

 Order is **very** important.
-Always use the order descibed above if you want to style differently for all of the aboce states.
+Always use the order descibed above if you want to apply differente styling for all of the states described above.
 The most commonly used pseudo class for links, that we will also be using today it `a:hover`

 ## Styling links

-We only want links who are within out list to be affected, so we will specifically style `li a`
+We only want links who are within the list to be affected, so we will specifically style `.social-media li a`

 ```css
 .social-media li a {